 First up is the Silk Road Covered Bridge.
-Built in 1840, this lattice-truss bridge crosses the Walloomsac River between downtown Bennington, Vermont and the village of North Bennington.
-The nearby Paper Mill Bridge, or Bennington Falls Covered Bridge, is similar but not quite a scenic as fencing from the nearby paper mill obstruct the photo opportunity.
-The Henry Bridge also has a similar design, but a town-constructed picnic area offers a nice side angle view, which isn’t always so readily available at other bridges.
+Built in 1840, this lattice-truss bridge crosses the Walloomsac River between downtown Bennington, Vermont, and the village of North Bennington.
+The nearby Paper Mill Bridge, or Bennington Falls Covered Bridge, is similar but not quite as scenic since fencing from the nearby paper mill obstructs the photo opportunity.
+The Henry Bridge also has a similar design, but a town-constructed picnic area offers a nice side-angle view, which isn’t always so readily available at other bridges.

 If it is open, your last stop before arriving in Manchester should be the Sugar Shack and Norman Rockwell exhibit (you will find Norman Rockwell is big around these parts.)
 If it is closed, don’t worry, you will have plenty of other opportunities to purchase maple syrup products.
 And a quick pitstop at Mother Myrick’s Confectionery in Manchester will satisfy your sweet tooth (famous for her butter crunch toffee!)

 There are enough things to do in Manchester that you could easily spend your whole weekend here, but for our purposes, we focused on the highlights.
 Downtown Manchester is famous for its shopping.
 First, it is home to the flagship store for Orvis, the fly fishing and outdoor outfitters brand.